 So, how does an account get sent to collections, and what should you do when you receive a letter or call from a collection agency demanding payment?

-Click or swipe to learn how the collections process works and options for paying the debt.
+Learn how the collections process works and the options for paying the debt below.

 1. Missed or late payments can lead to collections

 When you miss a credit card, loan, utility or other payment, the creditor could send your account to collections.
 That probably won’t happen right away, though.